 This is a very specific and narrow goal, which can not be an alternative to this organization.
 The “hand-picked” team displays a lack of flexibility.
 The best to stay away from a specific goal.

-You may answer, I was so busy with my responsibilities and achieved the company’s goals, I did not aim at personal long-term goals.
+You may answer, I was so busy with my responsibilities and achieving the company’s goals, I did not aim at personal long-term goals.

 You can answer, I plan to return to school to earn my MBA, and one day I do my own business consulting.